wingED-III/Cent_project/README.md

   ~~I would like to say something.but I don't know what to say.~~

-  Of course.I create this project.
-  May be you don't understand my code but I hope you do.:chicken:
+  Of course.I create this project. you may not understand my code but I hope you do.:chicken: